lancenacabuan/theosis/README.md

 ## **VIII.
 The Calling of Every Christian**
 ### *Glorify God.
 Emulate Christ.*
-As Christians, we are called to something far greater than mere moral improvement or personal success.
-Our calling is to reflect God’s glory and grow into Christ’s likeness through a deep and transformative communion with Him.
-This process, known as *theosis*, encapsulates the very purpose of our lives in Christ.
-While it may seem lofty, it is not unattainable—it is God’s design for us, grounded in His grace and empowered by the Holy Spirit.
+The Christian calling transcends mere moral improvement or personal success; it is a divine invitation to reflect God’s glory and grow into the likeness of Christ.
+This transformative process, known as *theosis*, encapsulates the ultimate purpose of human life in Christ.
+While this calling may appear lofty, it is neither unattainable nor self-derived.
+Instead, it is rooted in God’s design for humanity, sustained by His grace, and empowered by the Holy Spirit.

 ### **1. Glorify God: Reflecting His Glory in All We Do**
-The first aspect of our calling is to glorify God.
-This means reflecting His greatness and holiness in every area of our lives—our thoughts, actions, and relationships.
-As believers, we are meant to mirror His divine attributes, bringing His presence into the world.
-The Apostle Paul reminds us in **2 Corinthians 3:18**: *“We all, with unveiled face, beholding as in a mirror the glory of the Lord, are being transformed into the same image from glory to glory.”* This transformation is not by our own strength but through the Holy Spirit’s power as we live in communion with Christ—praying, studying Scripture, and worshiping.
-As we engage in these practices, we grow in reflecting His glory more perfectly, participating in His divine life and sharing in His holiness.
+The first dimension of the Christian calling is to glorify God in every aspect of life.
+This involves mirroring His holiness, greatness, and love through our thoughts, actions, and relationships.
+As bearers of the imago Dei (image of God), believers are called to reflect His divine attributes and reveal His presence in the world.

+The Apostle Paul describes this transformative journey in **2 Corinthians 3:18**: *“We all, with unveiled face, beholding as in a mirror the glory of the Lord, are being transformed into the same image from glory to glory.”* This transformation occurs not by human effort but through the power of the Holy Spirit as believers live in communion with Christ.
+By engaging in practices such as prayer, Scripture study, and worship, Christians progressively grow in their ability to reflect God’s glory, participating in His divine life and holiness.

+**Practical Implications**:
+- Approach every aspect of life—work, relationships, and service—as opportunities to glorify God.
+- Dedicate time daily to practices that foster a deeper awareness of His presence.
+- Cultivate gratitude and reliance on the Holy Spirit to guide and empower your actions.

 ### **2. Emulate Christ: Growing into His Likeness**
-The second aspect of *theosis* is to grow into Christ’s likeness—not merely by imitating His actions, but by allowing His character to transform us.
-This transformation changes how we think, love, and live. **Romans 8:29** explains that God predestined us to *“be conformed to the image of His Son.”* While Christ is the ultimate example, this growth into His likeness is not achieved through our own strength.
-It is only through communion with Him, and the empowerment of the Holy Spirit, that we are transformed.
-This grace-driven transformation enables us to live lives that reflect His love, humility, and holiness.
+The second dimension of *theosis* is the call to emulate Christ, which involves not merely imitating His actions but allowing His character to transform every aspect of life.
+This transformation impacts the way believers think, love, and live, conforming them to Christ’s image as described in **Romans 8:29**: *“For those whom He foreknew, He also predestined to become conformed to the image of His Son.”*

+Christ serves as the ultimate model for humility, love, and obedience.
+However, this growth into Christlikeness is not achieved through self-effort.
+It is a grace-driven process enabled by communion with Him and the indwelling power of the Holy Spirit.
+Through this ongoing transformation, believers reflect His love, compassion, and holiness to the world, fulfilling their purpose as His disciples.

+**Practical Implications**:
+- Reflect on Christ’s life and teachings as a model for your character and behavior.
+- Surrender areas of struggle to God’s transforming grace through prayer and repentance.
+- Engage in Christian community to encourage mutual growth in Christlikeness.

 ### **The Power of Communion**
-Communion with Christ is the foundation of both glorifying God and emulating Christ.
-As Jesus teaches in **John 15:4**, *“Abide in Me, and I in you.
-As the branch cannot bear fruit of itself unless it abides in the vine, so neither can you unless you abide in Me.”* Transformation occurs as we remain connected to Him through prayer, meditation on God’s Word, and the Holy Spirit’s power.
-This intimate relationship is the essence of *theosis*.
-It is through union with Christ that we reflect His glory and grow into His likeness, continually relying on His grace to empower this transformation.
+At the heart of the Christian calling is communion with Christ, which serves as the foundation for both glorifying God and emulating Christ.
+Jesus declares in **John 15:4**, *“Abide in Me, and I in you.
+As the branch cannot bear fruit of itself unless it abides in the vine, so neither can you unless you abide in Me.”* This abiding relationship is the essence of *theosis*, through which believers are empowered to grow in holiness and reflect God’s glory.

+Transformation occurs as believers remain connected to Christ through prayer, meditation on God’s Word, and reliance on the Holy Spirit.
+This union is not only the means of spiritual growth but also the fulfillment of the believer’s purpose: to live in intimate relationship with God and reflect His divine nature.

+**Practical Implications**:
+- Prioritize personal communion with Christ through daily prayer and reflection on Scripture.
+- Trust in the Holy Spirit’s strength to navigate challenges and foster spiritual growth.
+- Participate in the sacraments, particularly the Eucharist, as expressions of divine communion.

 ### **Our Calling to Transformation**
-*Theosis* is not an abstract concept but a practical and essential part of the Christian life.
-It is our holy calling to glorify God and emulate Christ, achieved through ongoing communion with Him.
-This transformative journey is both a privilege and a responsibility.
-As we live in relationship with Christ, our lives are shaped into His image, reflecting His glory to the world. **Glorify God.
-Emulate Christ.** Through communion with Him, we fulfill our calling, growing day by day into His likeness, not by our own strength but through the enabling grace of the Holy Spirit.
+*Theosis* is not merely a theological concept but a practical and essential aspect of the Christian life.
+It represents the believer’s holy calling to glorify God and emulate Christ through an ongoing relationship with Him.
+This transformative journey, sustained by the enabling grace of the Holy Spirit, is both a privilege and a responsibility.

+As believers grow in communion with Christ, their lives are progressively shaped into His image, radiating His glory to the world.
+Through this journey of *theosis*, Christians fulfill their divine purpose to glorify God and partake in His divine nature, both in the present and in the promise of eternity.

+**Glorify God.
+Emulate Christ.** This encapsulates the essence of the Christian calling, a sacred path that begins now and culminates in eternal union with God, empowered not by human strength but by His grace.

 ---